Briancy-cloud/Git-Tutorial/README.md

 # Git Tutorial

-This is a tutorial on how to use git and GITBUB
+This is a tutorial on how to use git and GITHUB